 Now, I’m no film critic, but can we please talk about the box office hit that dropped in theaters on the Memorial Day weekend of 2001 and became the 6th highest grossing movie of the year?
 The movie in question is Pearl Harbor,1 and every early Millennial worth their salt will remember its hit song, “There You’ll Be,” by our girl, Faith Hill.

-Before going further, though, you should know real fast that every year of my growing up, our family made a Memorial Day trek from Bozeman to Sheridan, Montana, often caravanning with my uncle, aunt, cousins, and grandparents.
+Before going further, though, you should know real fast that every year of my growing up, our family made a Memorial Day trek from Bozeman to Sheridan, Montana, often caravanning with my uncle’s family and our grandparents.
 Our two-hour pilgrimage was to the graves of my great-grandparents, and the adults in our party had the wisdom to build a visit to the Virginia City candy store into our itinerary.
-It’s amazing how much this particular stop helped build and maintain our adolescent interest in this annual tradition even if Uncle George wasn’t ever entirely onboard with ALL THAT SUGAR.
+It’s amazing how much this particular stop helped build and maintain our adolescent interest in this annual tradition.

 Other things that helped maintain annual momentum included a visit to Boot Hill where Henry Plumber and his vigilantes are buried, and a stop at the sporadically-open museum where Clubfoot George’s foot was morbidly on display.
 That is, until 2017 when his extended family had it removed and cremated.
 I can very much understand not wanting my ancestor’s limb to remain on display, especially when his guilt as a member of the feared Vigilantes was questionable.

-Sometimes the music hall in neighboring Nevada City was open, and we’d stop to put dimes and quarters in the self-playing organs and such.
-We were often cold in and out of buildings, since predicting Montana weather in late May is like trying to predict how quickly AI changes everything.
+Sometimes the music hall in neighboring Nevada City was open, and we’d stop to put dimes and quarters in the wheezing mechanical organs.
+Sometimes old technology is the coolest.
+We were often cold in and out of buildings.
+Trying to predict Montana weather in late May is like trying to predict how quickly AI changes everything.

-The annual visit to the graves of Margaret and George has become more meaningful in my adult years, but even as a kid I thought there was something kind of cool about the tradition despite parts of the day feeling really long.
-Case in point: My dad always brought along an armful of material about deceased family members, including my great-uncle Lloyd, who spent nearly 600 days in active combat as a member of the 34th Infantry Division in World War II.
+The annual visit to the graves of Margaret and George has become more meaningful in my adult years, but even as a kid I thought there was something kind of cool about the tradition.
+Even though parts of the day felt really long.
+Case in point: My dad always brought along an armful of material about deceased family members, including my twinkly-eyed great-uncle Lloyd, who spent nearly 600 days in active combat during World War II.
+There were stories from family history, including Preston Thomas and his six missions to Texas for our church, and his sorrow when his beloved mule, Tex, died in a frozen storm.
+We talked about how Grandma Margaret and Grandpa George ended up married and moving to Montana after their spouses died young and tragically.
 Did I always appreciate these family history recollections?
 Sure didn’t.
-But am I very grateful for them now?
+But am I deeply grateful for them now?
 Sure am.

 After the cemetery, we’d go to the Sheridan city park and have a picnic, sometimes in cars or huddled in a baseball dugout in much need of sprucing up.
-Or, on lucky good-weather years, we’d eat at the picnic table in the park.
+On lucky good-weather years, we’d eat at the picnic table in the park.
 Table—singular.
-They have two by now, but it used to be just one as I recall.
+They have two by now, but it used to be just the one as I recall.
 After lunch, no matter the weather, we’d play a multigenerational family baseball game.
 If you were at all mobile, you played.
-During my teen years, these were impressively athletic games, but as my siblings and cousins have had kids and the oldest generation gets older, they become more like a casual yet very fun, ah, representation of the game of baseball.
+During my teen years, these were impressively athletic games, but as my siblings and cousins have had kids and the oldest generation gets older, they have become more like a vague representation of the game of baseball.

 After all this patriotic, enriching, sugary fun, we would drive home and productively prepare for our last week or two of school.
 It was Montana in the 1990s, and there we firmly believed in school not ending until mid-June.